abegong/dgpinata/docs/docs/tutorial/add-products.md

 A few things to note about the `Product` entity type:

-* We're using the `StaticEntity` class, which means that the entity is created once and never changes.
-This save us having to define an `update` method with nothing in it.
 * We're using the `Field` class from Pydantic to define the fields of the entity.
 The `default_factory` argument allows us to generate a unique `product_id` for each product.
 In this case, we're using the `uuid4` function from the `uuid` module.
-* We're using the `default_values` class attribute to define the initial products in the simulation.
+* The `default_values` class attribute defines which products we want to include by default.
 When you initialize it, the `Simulation` class will automatically create instances of the `Product` entity type with these values.

-Now that we have the `Product` class and we know how to use ids, we may as well apply what we've learned to the `Sale` event type.
+Now that we have the `Product` class and we know how to use ids, we can apply what we've learned to the `Sale` event type as well.

 ```python
 class Sale(dgp.Event):